pchaganti/gx-NoA/README.md

 1.  **Archival and RAG Indexing**: An `archive_epoch_outputs` node gathers every single agent output from every epoch of the entire run.
 This collection of documents is then used to build a comprehensive, multi-layered RAPTOR RAG index, creating a searchable knowledge base of the entire thought process.

+2.  **Pause for Interactive Chat**: At this point, the network pauses.
+The user is presented with a chat interface, allowing them to directly query the newly created RAG index.
+This serves as a powerful diagnostic tool, enabling the user to probe the network's collective "mind," ask clarifying questions, and explore threads of reasoning before the final summarization.

-2.  **Interrogation and Synthesis**: A `final_harvest` node takes over.
+3.  **Interrogation and Synthesis**: When the user concludes the chat session, the entire conversation is converted into documents and added to the knowledge base, which is re-indexed.
+A `final_harvest` node then takes over.
 It uses an `interrogator` agent to generate a series of deep, expert-level questions about the original problem.
 For each question, it performs a retrieval query against the RAG index and feeds the context to a `paper_formatter` agent.

-3.  **Generating the Final Report**: The `paper_formatter` synthesizes the retrieved context into a formal, academic-style markdown document.
+4.  **Generating the Final Report**: The `paper_formatter` synthesizes the retrieved context into a formal, academic-style markdown document.
 The final output of the entire run is a downloadable ZIP archive containing this collection of research papers, representing the network's total accumulated knowledge on the topic.

 ## Vision & Long-Term Roadmap: Training a World Language Model